buildthenmarket/Health-and-Fitness/Problems/STDs.md

 If you have symptoms of chlamydia or have a partner who has an STI, you should get tested for chlamydia.
 Regular testing is recommended for sexually active individuals, especially those under 25 or with multiple partners

-## Gonorrhea in Men
+## Gonorrhea

-Gonorrhea is a common sexually transmitted infection (STI) that can affect both men and women, but it is particularly prevalent among men who have sex with men In men, symptoms may include a burning sensation when urinating, a white, yellow, or green discharge from the penis, and sometimes painful or swollen testicles However, many men with gonorrhea do not show any symptoms, which can make it difficult to diagnose and treat
+Gonorrhea is a common sexually transmitted infection (STI) that can affect both men and women, symptoms may include a burning sensation when urinating, a white, yellow, or green discharge from the penis, and sometimes painful or swollen testicles However, many men do not show any symptoms

 If left untreated, gonorrhea can lead to serious health complications in men, such as epididymitis, a painful condition that can affect the tubes attached to the testicles and potentially lead to infertility In rare cases, untreated gonorrhea can also spread to the blood or joints, which can be life-threatening Additionally, untreated gonorrhea may increase the risk of contracting or transmitting HIV

-Treatment for gonorrhea typically involves antibiotics, but it is important to complete the full course of medication and to avoid sexual contact until the infection is fully treated and all partners have been treated as well If symptoms persist after treatment, it is crucial to return to a healthcare provider for further evaluation
+Treatment for gonorrhea typically involves antibiotics, but it is important to complete the full course of medication and to avoid sexual contact until the infection is fully treated and all partners have been treated as well

+## Herpes Blister vs Pimple

+Herpes can appear as a cluster of itchy or painful blisters filled with fluid, which may be clear or yellow.
+These blisters can develop into sores that bleed or ooze a whitish fluid, and they typically last 7 to 10 days before healing without scarring In contrast, pimples are usually round, filled with pus, and do not blister or become ulcerated.
+They tend to clear up within a week without medical intervention

+## Genital warts

+Genital warts can appear as small, flesh-colored or gray bumps that may resemble pimples.
+They can be raised or flat and sometimes appear in clusters that resemble a cauliflower

+To differentiate between a pimple, a herpes outbreak, or a genital wart, consider the following:

+- Herpes sores are often very painful and worsen with irritation, while pimples are only painful if touched
+- Herpes outbreaks can cause localized groin lymph node enlargement, which is not typically associated with pimples
+- Genital warts are usually painless and can appear in clusters or individually
+- Pimples caused by shaving or irritation are often isolated and can be prevented by changing shaving habits or using different products